jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     password: jalapeno
     DB: jalapeno
     ```
-    Once logged the UI should then show you its 'collections' view, which should look something like:
+    Once logged the UI should then show you its *collections* view, which should look something like:

   <img src="images/arango-collections.png" width="1000">